-Carpet vs. Tile
+Carpet vs. Tile Flooring: Which is Better?

 So you’re ready to redo the floor in your home, but you’re not sure what to go with?
 We’ve got your questions answered about carpet vs. tile and more!

 Carpet or tile?
 Decisions, decisions!
 Do you want something softer but more high-maintenance, or a cold, hard floor that’s easy to take care of?

 This guide will walk you through the pros and cons of carpet vs. tile flooring so you can make an informed decision.

 If you want a relaxed, comforting vibe, there’s nothing like carpet.
 Carpet still ranks as one of the best sellers in flooring.
 Though other floors are creeping up on its turf, carpet has been holding its own for ages.

 You probably already know this.
 It’s plush, lush, and oh so comfortable.
 There are also a couple of types of carpet to choose from, which can be a little overwhelming.

 Broadloom carpet, or carpet rolls, are wall-to-wall carpets.
 The name “broadloom” means it’s created in large portions that are typically cut to the size of the room for installations.